manuelroemer/site/content/blog/2-the-making-of-this-website/index.md

 Besides, I could never really decide on what purpose I wanted my hypothetical website to _achieve_.
 Do I want to build a flashy portfolio?
 Do I want to create a blog?
 Do I want to just have a minimal site for showing personal information?
-This decision also has a direct influence on the technology used.
+This decision also has a direct influence on the technology.
 For a portfolio, I'd choose a different "stack" than for a blog.
 This decision to be made lingered in the back of my ToDo list for about a year until a few weeks ago, when I was motivated by a comment on [HN](https://news.ycombinator.com) about how easy it